Vito217/VRIDE/README.md

 [![Alt text for your video](https://img.youtube.com/vi/rulEHAiN-3M/0.jpg)](http://www.youtube.com/watch?v=rulEHAiN-3M)

-## What is PharoVRIDE?
+## What is VRIDE?

-PharoVRIDE is an attempt to make an entire IDE inside a VR game.
-The main goal of this project is having a big and personalized space, where the programmer can not only develop software in Pharo, but also see and interact with 3D representations of the IDE and Objects in real time.
+VRIDE is an attempt to make an entire IDE inside a VR game.
+The main goal of this project is having a big and personalized space, where the programmer can not only develop software in languages like Pharo and Python, but also see and interact with 3D representations of the IDE and Objects in real time.

 Our main goals for this project are:
 <ul>